Central Steam Plant

 - Inaccessible tunnel: 2.76 miles of tunnel, 11.07 miles of piping

 - Direct-bury piping (in the ground): 3.78 miles

 - Accessible tunnel: 2.2 miles of tunnel, 12.27 miles of piping

 Some 85-90 percent of the water used in the combined heat and power plant can be retrieved and reused.
 But before the water can be used in the boilers, it must run through de-aerators (to remove oxygen and other dissolved gasses) and de-mineralizers (for purification).
 To guarantee purity, the water is tested every four hours in the plant’s water lab.
 “The water has to be very pure before using it in the boilers.
-If not, it’s like plaque in an artery,” said Byron Nichols, senior associate director of utilities.
+If not, it’s like plaque in an artery,” said Byron Nichols, former senior associate director of utilities.